galenegan/air-sea-heat-flux-paper/README.md

 # Air-sea Heat Flux Observations from a Spotter Buoy
 This repo contains all code necessary to reproduce the results presented in "Air-sea Heat Flux Observations from a Spotter Buoy," which has been submitted for publication by Galen Egan, Seth Zippel, and Pieter Smit.

 ## Interpreter Setup
-The code herein was executed using a Python 3.9.10 interpreter with package versions as specified in `requirements.txt`
+The code herein was executed using a Python 3.9.10 interpreter with package versions specified in `requirements.txt`

 ## Source Data
 The source dataset can be found at [this link](https://oregonstate.box.com/s/7sw3lkku63s3jxqrenzx7jjmnc1snprm).
 After